-The permission that we give you to use our services continues as long as you meet your responsibilities in:
+The permission that we give you to use our services continues as long as you comply with:

 - these terms - service-specific additional terms, which could, for example, include things like additional age requirements

 You can view, copy and store these terms in PDF format.
 You can accept these terms and any service-specific additional terms when you're signed in to your Google Account.